Eye Turn (Strabismus, Mata Juling 斗鸡眼/斜视)

 It can also occur when one eye doesn’t see as clearly as the other eye and it isn’t caught early enough.
 When this happens the eye becomes lazy, because it isn’t being used.
 Lazy Eye (Amblyopia, Mata Malas 懒惰眼) does not go away on its own.
 While many physicians were taught that it is not treatable past the age of 7 or 9 years of age, new research in the field of optometric vision therapy has shown otherwise.
 Depending on the reason, lazy eye therapy/training can be done no matter how old you are.

-While you may have been told that there is a golden/critical period where you can treat Strabismus/Amblyopia, and that after this period it is no longer possible for lazy eye treatment or eye turning treatment - research has found that it is possible to help both conditions no matter how old you are, even if you are an adult.
+While you may have been told that there is a golden period where you can treat Strabismus/Amblyopia, and that after this period it is no longer possible for lazy eye treatment or eye turning treatment - research has found that it is possible to correct both conditions no matter how old you are, even if you are an adult.
+Through Behavioral and Developmental Optometry, we are able to help our patients learn how to use their eyes correctly at any age.
+In order to see if we can help you or your loved one in treating vision problems eye turns (Strabismus, Mata Juling 斜视) and lazy eye (amblyopia, mata malas 懒惰眼), schedule a Neuro-functional vision evaluation with our Behavioral and Developmental Optometrist Mr. Stanley.

 Mr Stanley With Dr Barry - Even Adults Can Be Helped With Neuro-Vision Therapy